m3rcer/m3rcer.github.io/_posts/redteaming/Bypass-Tamper-Protection/2024-04-10-Disable_Tamper_Protection_Bypass.md

 4:      Restore AV/MDE settings
 ```

-An example, to use this POC is as follows:
+An example, to use the POC is as follows:

 1) Unload WdFilter: